backand/docs/docs/scenarios/salesforceiq/index.md

 This code provides you with all of the basic tools you need to get connected to the SalesforceIQ API.
 It takes in your SalesforceIQ API Key and API Secret, and performs a call to the "/accounts" endpoint to fetch accounts.

 ## Connecting this action to your SalesforceIQ account
 To connect to SalesforceIQ, you'll first need to register for an account if you haven't done so.
-Once you've signed up, folllow these steps to obtain your API Key and API Secret:
+Once you've signed up, follow these steps to obtain your API Key and API Secret:

 1. Open Settings under the gear icon
 2. Open the 'Integration' tab under 'My Account Settings'